 One of the final courses that an English major takes, the English Seminar provides an in-depth study of a few major authors chosen by the professor in relation to a critical theme.
-English requirement restricted to junior and senior majors and non-majors recommended by professors.
+English requirement restricted to junior and senior majors.